Ankle Fracture

-By Tracy Wilcox, PT, DPT
+By Tracy Wilcox, PTA

 Ankle Fractures

 Ankle Fractures can cause significant dysfunction in your life.
 The Jacksonville Orthopaedic Institute has foot and ankle specialists who can help diagnose and treat your ankle fracture.
-There are several different types of ankle and foot fractures and each treatment may be different.
+There are several different types of ankle and foot fractures, and each treatment may be different.
 To read about cardiovascular exercises which you could do with a fracture, please read 4 cardio workouts you can do with an injured leg

 Types of Ankle Fractures